The Stand In (2020 film): Plot

 Paula drugs Cathy to host another date with Steve at the mansion, dumping her in the backyard.
 During the date, Steve admits he is actually Larry Cooper from Ann Arbor, Michigan, infamous for accidentally peeing on the New Orleans Holocaust Memorial while drunk.
 Cathy's high drug tolerance results in a quick recovery from being drugged, so she enters the mansion bathroom to vomit.
 Steve narrowly misses seeing her there before he leaves.
-Cathy and Paula then have a physical fight, leading to Paula dragging Cathy outside, locking her out, and getting the police to remove the 'crazed stalker'.
+Cathy and Paula then have a fight, leading to Paula dragging Cathy outside, locking her out, and getting the police to remove the 'crazed stalker'.

 Cathy seeks help from Louis.
 However, when he discovers Paula is who's been making Candy Black's comeback, he drops her for Paula.
-She then applies for a construction job as a carpenter, so she breaks into the mansion to retrieve some certification papers.
+Cathy then applies for a construction job as a carpenter, and breaks into the mansion to retrieve some certification papers.
 Steve spots Cathy, and recognizes her voice from the phone.
 Paula walks in behind him, and the three are in the same room for the first time.
 Confusion ensues over their respective secret identities, and Cathy realizes Paula sabotaged her relationship with Steve to further their career.
 Cathy storms out, and Steve dumps Paula to reunite with Cathy.

-Steve and Cathy go to his townhouse and start building a relationship, while Paula films for the Saddle Up reboot as Candy Black.
+Steve and Cathy start building a relationship, while Paula films for the Saddle Up reboot as Candy Black.
 Uncomfortable doing the physical gags, Paula begs Cathy to resume working as Candy.
-She goes downstairs to personally refuse Paula's offer, and after complimenting her Method acting skills over the past few months, she gut-punches her for trying to sabotage her and Steve.
+She refuses Paula's offer, and after complimenting her Method acting skills over the past few months, she gut-punches her for trying to sabotage her and Steve.
 As Cathy goes inside, a group of teenagers take selfies next to a downed Paula.

 One year later, Paula is successfully working as Candy Black and dating her publicist Simon.
 No longer living in her own shadow, Cathy and Steve have a happy, quiet, successful life as woodworkers in a Shaker community with her own business.